kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 ## Functional genomics data from GEO
 Many, many of the aforementioned NIH-supported researchers upload their data here.
 Some papers will even provide an accession number (e.g., "GSE40548") rather than a URL for the data.

 GEO's greatest flaw, unfortunately, is its website design and misleading terminology.
 My suggestion: don’t worry about figuring out trying to download data directly from the GEO website, or figuring out what a MINiML file is.

+If you’re just looking for some count tables to play with and don’t need the raw .fastqs, check out [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) for R (nice tutorial [here](https://www.bioconductor.org/packages/release/bioc/vignettes/GEOquery/inst/doc/GEOquery.html) and [here](https://warwick.ac.uk/fac/sci/moac/people/students/peter_cock/r/geo/)), and [GEOparse](https://pypi.org/project/GEOparse/) (tutorial [here](https://www.biostars.org/p/400047/)) for Python.

-If you’d like to download the raw data, you can consider using wget (described <a href="#extra tools">below</a>) to download data from the [GEO FTP site](https://ftp.ncbi.nlm.nih.gov/geo/) download the raw data.
+Alternatively, if you’d like to download the raw data, you can consider using wget (described <a href="#extra tools">below</a>) to download data from the [GEO FTP site](https://ftp.ncbi.nlm.nih.gov/geo/) download the raw data.
 There are some handy tutorials on how to find the FTP site corresponding to your data of interest, including [this one](https://www.imm.ox.ac.uk/files/ccb/downloading_fastq_geo).
 You’ll also need to uncompress the data using the SRA Toolkit, tutorial [here](http://homer.ucsd.edu/homer/basicTutorial/retrieveFiles.html).

-However, if you’re just looking for some count tables to play with and don’t need the .fastqs, check out [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) for R (nice tutorial [here](https://www.bioconductor.org/packages/release/bioc/vignettes/GEOquery/inst/doc/GEOquery.html) and [here](https://warwick.ac.uk/fac/sci/moac/people/students/peter_cock/r/geo/)), and [GEOparse](https://pypi.org/project/GEOparse/) (tutorial [here](https://www.biostars.org/p/400047/)) for Python.

-Several groups have curated some choice lists of data, either to highlight great datasets or to standardize processing steps:
+Several groups have curated some choice lists of datasets, either to highlight great datasets or to provide standard preprocessing to support meta-analysis:
 <a name="curatedBulk"></a>
 ### Curated bulk RNA-Seq data
 - [This website](http://www.cs.cmu.edu/~ckingsf/sharq/index.html) is a cleaned-up version of the GEO search interface for transcriptomic data through 2014, and can help you find GEO accession numbers.